-Following auditions in Vienna and Hamburg in the spring of 2016 four young musicians were selected to attend the Balthasar Neumann Academy and have been in receipt of scholarships since the summer of 2016.
-An additional scholarship was awarded to Javier Cantillo Laffita from Cuba.
+Following excellent auditions in Hamburg and Paris in the spring of 2018 four young musicians were selected to attend the Balthasar Neumann Academy and are receiving scholarships since the summer of 2018.

 Maïlis was born in France and studied violin at the conservatory in Toulouse.
 In 2012 she moved to Berlin in order to study with Latica Honda-Rosenberg and Mirijam Contzen.
 Since 2016 she has been studying for her master’s degree at the Hochschule für Musik und Theater Leipzig with Andreas Seidel.

 “When I work on a new musical piece I always want to find out as much as I can about the historical context of the time it was written.
 It inspires me and helps me to be able to interpretate the piece in a more vivid way.
 I would like to deepen my experiences with the different playing techniques from baroque to contemporary music.
 For me it is always a pleasure to play together with other musicians and it is a great honour for me to experience this with the members of the Balthasar Neumann Ensembles.”

 Patrons: Ernst-Herbert und Christiane Pfleiderer Stiftung / Christiane & Ernst-Herbert Pfleiderer

 Rebecca Krieg is 24 years old and studied with Prof. Lázló Fenyö at the Hochschule für Musik Karlsruhe.
 She has recently moved to Berlin for her master’s degree and is studying with Prof. Konstantin Heidrich.